raja-behata/python_essentials/README.md

-<<<<<<< HEAD
 ## Notes, programs, and files

-This repository contains the basic python essentials such as data structures, excercises and notes
+# This contain python essentials such as data structures, excercises and notes for reference

-The links Point to Content that can be referred

-The basis for the examples and notes come from the following repostories :
+# It is compilation and notes from Books,Online Classes and Other repositories

+# Reference repository:
 https://github.com/reuven/oreilly-2025-08August-python/tree/main